technical-g/TechnicalDemo/README.md

 # TechnicalDemo
-Update File ReadMe By Technical Team.
+Update Description By TechnicalBranch @14.38